TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- let's implement the last opened project path for speed of iteration
 - Haszy chyba na razie nie potrzebujemy, tylko do podpisywania

 - Later also do some unit tests for json readwrite